 All photography copyrighted and provided by Thomas Rosenberg

 I am fascinated by the connections between human development, our relationship with nature, and how we organize to collaborate.
 The experience of holding sacred space for a friend as she died taught me that to have lived a rich life one should to share all our gifts with the world fully and with our whole being.
-As a coach I want to help my clients uncover their gifts and bring them more fully to the world - at the individual, organizational or community level.
+As a coach I want to help my clients uncover their gifts and bring them more fully to the world - at the individual, team, or organizational level.

 My entire career has been focused on change leadership around environmental initiatives - facilitating change, and empowering others to lead change from within their organizations and communities.
 At the beginning of my career, this took the form of local and national level advocacy, and policy analysis and formulation primarily on energy and climate issues.
 After receiving my masters of science in environmental sciences from Johns Hopkins, I spent 3.5 wonderful years in South America working on a variety of community-level projects.
 While technical in their focus, these projects highlighted to me the importance of developing consensus through trust, demonstrating that everyone’s opinion was heard, and ensuring local capacity was developed so that community members were trained and given control over the long term success of the project.

 Upon my return, I pursued a masters of business administration in Global Management from Thunderbird, the School of Global Management, that emphasized skillfulness in cross-cultural communications.
 In my 10 years as a management consultant, I have used the combination of this multidisciplinary education and experience to help public and private sector client organizations embed sustainability into their products, business models, risk management, and organizational structures.
 My clients have included local and national governments, medium size businesses and Fortune Global 750 corporations in the US, Europe, Latin America, Asia and Africa.